fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 God told mankind that He did not create them except that they should worship Him.
-Everything in this world was created for Adam and his descendants, in order to aid us in our ability to worship and know God.
+Everything in this world was created for Adam ﷺ   and his descendants, in order to aid us in our ability to worship and know God.
 Due to God’s infinite Wisdom, Adam and his descendants were to be the caretakers on earth, so God taught Adam what he needed to know to perform this duty.

 God gave Adam the ability to identify and designate names to everything; He taught him language, speech and the ability to communicate.
 God imbued Adam with an insatiable need for and love of knowledge: {He taught Adam all the names of everything.} (2: 31) The Angels were given no specific knowledge or freedom of will, their sole purpose being to worship and praise God.
 Adam, on the other hand, was given the ability to reason, make choices and identify objects and their purpose.
 This helped to prepare Adam for his coming role on earth.